Castle school – Curriculum Overview

 - using ICT to communicate with others, including the use of communication aids

-Our learners have access to a range of equipment in the Centre, including;
+Our learners have access to a range of equipment in Castle school, including;

 - Computers in each class base